ACL Physical Therapy and ACL Tear Recovery

 What is an ACL tear?

 An ACL tear is a knee injury affecting the anterior cruciate ligament, which is a ligament in your knee that keeps your upper leg bone and lower leg bone connected and strong.
 The ACL keeps the tibia from sliding too far forward.
 When this ligament is torn due to a sudden twisting movement or blow to the knee, it can leave you in pain and unable to participate in sports and other activities you enjoy.
 Often, physical therapy is recommended as part of a full recovery following an ACL injury.
-At Exchange Physical Therapy Group, our team of providers has extensive experience in treating athletes and patients of all ages who need treatment for an ACL tear.
+Our team of providers has extensive experience in treating athletes and patients of all ages who need treatment for an ACL tear.

 What causes an ACL tear?